 Punitive damages, which are awarded in some cases to punish the responsible party, will likely be taxed.
 The IRS considers these awards to be in addition to actual costs suffered by the plaintiff.
 Certain non-economic damages not directly related to the injury, such as emotional distress, will also probably be taxed.

 As mentioned above, many awards combine taxable and non-taxable components.
 You will need to understand which is which for tax purposes.
 Also, you may need to demonstrate which is which to the IRS.
 Failing to do so could subject your entire award to taxes.
-Be sure to speak with your attorney about this so that your tax return is easier to handle.
+Be sure to speak with your local personal attorney about this so that your tax return is easier to handle.

 An Attorney Can Help with Tax Issues Arising From Your Personal Injury Award